teodutu/SAoC/milestones/milestone-2/Report-2.md

 As Stanislva Blinov [suggested](https://forum.dlang.org/post/gxtqrukutmkbwlelvfcl@forum.dlang.org), the solution was to void-initialise the returned array.

 ## Week 4
-This week I finally void-initialised the array from last week and then spent time fixing a final bug, whereby the compiler was introducing a call to `__ArrayDtor` to destroy the newly created array before throwing the would-be exception from `_d_arrayctor`.
+This week I proceeded to void-initialise the array from last week and then spent time fixing a final bug, whereby the compiler was introducing a call to `__ArrayDtor` to destroy the newly created array, before throwing the would-be exception from `_d_arrayctor`.
 This call was potentially harmful because it was destroying all elements of the new array despite not all of them having been initialised.

 ## Milestone 3